MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/push-callbacks.md

     // Send the notification summary to debug output System.Diagnostics.Debug.WriteLine(summary);
 };
 ```

 >[!NOTE]
->Because it uses `System.Diagnostics.Debug.WriteLine()`, this example assumes that the app is running in debug mode with a debugger attached, but that is generally not a requirement to use the event.
+>Because it uses `System.Diagnostics.Debug.WriteLine()`, this example assumes that the app is running in debug mode with a debugger attached, but that is not a requirement to simply use the `Push.PushNotificationReceived` event.

->[!WARNING]
->Though there is no setup required to enable this event in most cases, Xamarin.iOS users should make sure that they have completed all of the Xamarin.iOS setup steps first.